In Hope Stories

 “Up until this point, it just felt like work, as if I was supporting someone else.
 It didn’t feel like it was my reality.”

-On the way home from Bristol, I phoned my mum and told her about my diagnosis and up until this point I hadn’t told her anything, I felt embarrassed when I had seizures.
+On the way home from Bristol, I phoned my mum and told her about my diagnosis.
+Up until this point I hadn’t told her anything because I felt embarrassed when I had seizures.
 My mum was shocked and said: ‘never keep things from me again’.
 I felt heartbroken for her, especially as we lost my dad to a neurological condition called progressive supranuclear palsy (PSP) in 2017.

 On 17 November I had surgery at University Hospital Coventry and Warwickshire (UHCW) where they removed around 40 to 50% of the tumour and then I began chemotherapy in tablet form.
 A biopsy showed my tumour was a grade 4 glioblastoma multiforme (GBM) which I knew carried a very stark prognosis.